Skip to content

 Configuring a VM

-By default, a tart VM uses 2 CPUs and 4 GB of memory with a 1024x768 display.
-This can be changed with tart set command.
+By default, a Tart VM uses 2 CPUs and 4 GB of memory with a 1024x768 display.
+This can be changed after VM creation with tart set command.
 Please refer to tart set --help for additional details.

 Building with Packer